FXIhub/nutcracker/nutcracker/docs/index.rst

 Welcome to Nutcracker's documentation!
 ======================================

-*Nutcracker* is a python package providing a set of functions to validate FXI simulations.
+*Nutcracker* is a Python library providing a set of functions to validate FXI simulations.

 .. toctree::
    :maxdepth: 2